The Beginner's Guide to Rabbit Care

 - 0-5% treats (commercial and/or fruits and sugary vegetables like carrots)

 Rabbits produce two types of droppings.
-You will notice the hard, dry pellets, but they also produce more moist pellets than they eat.
-These moist pellets are called cecotropes and are actually an integral part of your rabbit’s diet.
-Rabbits can’t extract all the nutrients from their food through the first digestion.
-So they produce these moist pellets to consume and get the vital nutrients, protein and fibre that they didn’t absorb the first time.
-Don’t be concerned if you catch your rabbit eating them after they’ve been dropped or even straight from their own bum.
+You will notice the hard, dry pellets, but they also produce more moist pellets that they tend to eat.
+These moist pellets are called cecotropes and are an integral part of your rabbit’s diet.
+Rabbits can’t extract all the nutrients from their food through the first stage of digestion.
+So they produce these moist pellets to consume and get the vital nutrients, protein and fibre they didn’t absorb the first time.
+Don’t be concerned if you catch your rabbit eating them after they’ve been dropped or even straight from their bum.

 As they are prey animals, it’s important to know the right way to both pick up and hold a rabbit, or else they may see you as a threat and form a negative fear response to you being around.
 But as they are prey animals, they will never enjoy being picked up, so it’s best to interact with them on their own level and only pick them up when needed (and to get them used to it).
 As with any animal, it’s about trust, and that can take time to build.
 Socialised younger rabbits are easier for people to handle, whereas older rabbits or rabbits who have not been handled safely or correctly may not want to be held for some time, if ever.